bergsans/tiny-haskell-and-typescript-game/README.md

 My aim is to make 'the same' game/demo in Haskell and TypeScript.

-## Screenshot from Haskell version
+## Screenshot from the Haskell version

 ![](screenshot.gif)